How to Make the Supercorder Straight Flute

 A little caution: In the few years of making and endlessly tuning supercorders, I did my hearing some notable damage.
 With that (and everything else over the decades) I have entered "impaired" territory.
 Especially the higher notes, literally, can gradually be deafening.
 Hearing loss is cumulative and so far no one has ever found a way to make lost hearing come back.

-(BTW I expect that to use a hearing aid is a "slippery slope" because once one is turning up the volume of sounds to make them out, one is probably doing incrementally more damage, and so making sounds ever louder and more damaging.)
+(BTW I expect that to use a hearing aid is a "slippery slope" because once one is turning up the volume of sounds to make out speech, one is probably doing incrementally more damage, and so making sounds ever louder and more damaging.)

 Lost hearing also makes one more susceptible to 'everlasting' tinnitus, which is caused by susceptibility plus electrosmog - EMF voltage fields emanating from any oscillating electricity from 50 Hz power lines and house wiring way up to cell phones and WiFi.
-It takes days to fade and no one is ever away from electricity that long, so it's 'everlasting'.
-Electrosmog is everywhere where people are.
+It often takes days to fade and no one is ever away from electricity that long, so it's 'everlasting'.
+Electrosmog is everywhere where people are - virtually inescapable.
 Along with hearing loss, perpetual ringing in the ears reduces the pleasure of music.

 The Dimensions: Vibrating Air Columns and Pitches

-Obviously the length - and air volume - of a wind instrument is going to determine its overall pitch range.
+Obviously the length - and air volume - of a wind instrument will determine its overall pitch range.
 The effective length and volume of the air column determines the wavelength of the sound.
 One will never find a bassoon the size of a piccolo.

 Woodwind instruments play notes in a scale by opening finger or key holes that effectively shorten their length.
 To oversimplify, a hole half way up the tube will half its length and double the pitch - an octave higher.
 In general, the effective length can be increased and the pitch lowered by having a narrower tube, resisting the vibration of the air column more than a wide tube.
 The effective length can also be divided in half, thirds or more.
 One is then playing a "harmonic" of the basic pitch of that length of air column.
 In woodwind instruments this may be induced by having a small air hole around half way along the bore, such as the recorder's part-open thumb hole, which doubles the pitch of several otherwise identical fingerings.
 Double the pitch is an octave, eg, C3 instead of C2.
 1.5 times pitch would be a fifth higher, eg, G2 instead of C2.
 So the third harmonic, splitting the air column into thirds for 3 times the pitch, would play G3 instead of C2.
-Fourth harmonic is C4, fifth is E4, sixth is G4, etc. (Horn/brass players know the whole series to the 12th harmonic and beyond - the lips set the harmonic...
+Fourth harmonic is C4, fifth is E4, sixth is G4, etc. Splitting the air column into multiple segments is why woodwind fingerings get "weird" going into the third octave and beyond.
+(Horn/brass players know the whole series to the 12th harmonic and beyond - the lip muscles select the harmonic...
 Am I straying far from the essential topic here?)

 The length of the supercorder is the head (142mm) + the body (377mm) + the protruding part of the beak - (minus) the length of the socket and tenon (25mm), where the two pieces overlap.
 Total without porcelain beak: 494mm.
 This length is optimized for playing down to E above middle C, up almost 3 octaves to five ledger lines C or higher.
 In a recorder, the actual vibrating air column is the length from the window (the hole of the whistle) down the tube to whatever holes are open to provide the different notes.

-The supercorder body is one piece instead of the traditional two because the overlapping shafts of the keys allow no convenient break point.
+The supercorder body is one piece instead of the traditional two because the overlapping shafts of the key sets allow no convenient break point.
 Anyway it's simpler - except for having to drill quite a long straight hole for the bore.
-In recorder or woodwind parlance the head and body are often denominated the "head joint" and the "body joint".
+BTW in recorder or woodwind parlance the head and body are often denominated the "head joint" and the "body joint".
 Supercorder has no separate "foot joint".

 Chapter Two: The Bore, Drills and Reamers

-Head: 50mm * 50mm * 142mm (slightly longer if the ends are to be squared off on the lathe later)
+Head: 50mm * 50mm * 142mm (slightly longer to squared the ends off on the lathe later)

 Body: 50mm * 50mm * 379mm (ditto)